Clients: Repeat Roses

 6. Some felt the site needed more images.

 High Fidelity Prototype & Solution

-Jennifer was pleased overall about our research and solution and she thinks she will implement some of our design solutions to her website.
+Our client Jennifer was pleased overall with our research and solution and she thinks she will implement some of our design solutions to her website.
 However, she was a bit comprehensive about taking away too many images that represents the story of Repeat Roses, which is an important component for its storytelling.

 1. A/B testing with the current design vs new design to determine usability and conversion improvement.

 2. Find the right balance of content to maintain the branding and communicate efficiently.